- Introduction to Balsamiq Cloud

 You can layer controls as if they were pieces of paper on the wireframe canvas.
 To do so, you select the controls you want to layer and select one of four layering commands available via the right-click menu or Property Inspector: Bring to Front, Bring Forward, Send Backward, and Send to Back.
 Keyboard shortcuts are also available.

 Locking a control's position on the canvas can be useful for background controls that you want to stay in place.
 You can lock a control by selecting it and choosing "Lock (control name)" from the context menu, or by clicking the lock icon in the toolbar.

 To unlock a control, right-click on it when your mouse cursor is over it or click the lock icon in the toolbar.

-To remove some UI controls from the mockup canvas, select them and hit the DELETE key.
+To remove some UI controls from the wireframe canvas, select them and hit the DELETE key.
 Alternatively you can select "Delete" from the Edit menu.

 Some of the UI controls can be rotated via the Property Inspector (the label, image, and icon controls, for example), but many can't.
 If you are used to generic drawing tools this might be surprising.
 This limitation is intentional, and not due to programming complexity (it's not hard to add technically).